 Your first do-it-yourself project as a child may well have involved magnets.
 Whether you glued buttons and pebbles onto magnetic backing to adorn your family’s fridge, or experimented with adding a charge to paper clips, you discovered back then that there's something about working with magnets which is very … well … attractive.
-Now that you’ve grown up and moved on to more challenging DIY projects, you can still use magnets, this time as tools to make your work much easier.
+Now that you’ve grown up and moved on to more challenging DIY, you can still use magnets, this time as tools to make your work easier.
 Take a look at eight handy-dandy magnetic devices for home handy men and women.

 1. Nail Holder

 The stereotype of the weekend carpenter in Hollywood is someone who can’t bang in a nail without giving his thumb a good hard whack.
 Now we’re not trying to point any fingers, but if you see yourself in this picture, a magnetic nail holder will save you from bruises to both your hands and your self-esteem.
 The holder is a gadget which grips a nail in its notched magnetic end to position and stabilize it in place while you swing the hammer.

 Keep your nails, screws and nuts ‘n' bolts at the ready and look très cool.
 What's the secret?
 Wear a stylish magnetized wristband, armband, or belt clip to tote your very important bits of metal hardware wherever you may be working.

 Another option to secure small metal items while you work is a magnetized pouch or tray which can be attached to a convenient surface like your toolbox, ladder or metal table.
 Even if turned upside down, it won’t lose its grip … unlike some of us human beings.
 Super convenient when you're attempting to assemble flat pack furniture that comes with the precise number of hardware pieces needed and not one grommet more.